-If you’re interested in implementing SEO to enhance franchise marketing on your website:
+If you’d like to implement SEO to enhance franchise marketing on your website:

-- Do a big picture review of your website to make sure that the structure and organization of your site is clear so that Google (and other search engines) can understand the purpose of each page and index each of them easily.
+Do a big picture review of your website.
+Make sure that the structure and organization of your site is clear.
+This is so that Google (and other search engines) can understand the purpose of each page and index each of them easily.
 It’s like making an outline for an essay that indicates hierarchy and relationship.
 Your site should also follow a similar format.
 Help clarify the structure by implementing changes, such as listing headings in the correct order.
 If the whole site seems like it’s disorganized or out-of-date, it might be time for a new website.

-- Look at your site from the user’s perspective to be sure that layout, navigation, etc. all point toward a clear path to purchase.
+Look at your site from the user’s perspective.
+Be sure that layout, navigation, etc. all point toward a clear path to purchase.
 Tweak language and design as much as you need to.
 It need to be easy so that users can quickly find the information they need and respond to the desired call to action.

-- Confirm that all plugins, apps, etc. are updated.
-Broken links and outdated content create a frustrating user experience, can increase bounce rate, and can even cause Google to remove it form their search results.
+Confirm all plugins, apps, etc. are up to date.
+Broken links and out of date content create a frustrating user experience.
+Frustration like this increases bounce rate, and can even cause Google to remove it form their search results.
 This is called de-indexed.

 Create quality backlinks to your site.
-The easiest way to do this is to make sure your website is included in local directory listings.
+The easiest way to do this is to include your website is in local directory listings.
 There are many out there like Yelp, Yellow Pages and Foursquare.
-It is important to check that your franchise locations are listed consistently and correctly on each.
+It is important to consistently list and correct your franchise locations on each.
 Your NAP (name, address and phone) must be the same across all platforms.

-- Examine each page of content individually.
+Examine each page of content individually.
 You need to make sure that content relates to page titles and that page titles related to user searches.
-You don’t want Google sending someone looking for something else to land on your page and then leave, increasing your bounce rate.
+You don’t want Google sending someone looking for something else to land on your page.
+They will quickly arrive and then leave, increasing your bounce rate.
 Your goal is to provide accurate content and titles to help Google serve your site to those looking for what you offer.

 It’s important to be careful with the speed with which you implement changes.
 If you make too many modifications at one time, you might run into issues with the way Google is indexing your site, causing your organic search results to decline.
 There is historical value with your current site, and it’s important to leverage that while making improvements.
 For example, you might begin adding additional pages before changing content on your homepage.

-While SEO continues to evolve as search engines get “smarter” over time, the overarching approach you should take remains constant.
-Do all you can to create an engaging and successful user experience on your franchise website and microsites.
+While SEO continues to evolve as search engines get “smarter” over time.
+Regardless, the overarching approach you should take remains constant.
+Do all you can to create an engaging and successful user experience on your franchise website and micro-sites.